 The Ringstrasse is basically the boulevard that surrounds Vienna’s historic center.
-The Votive Church, the City Hall, Europe’s largest theater (Burgtheater), the Austrian Parliament, the Vienna State Opera, to name a few are all on this area.
-Although the best way to enjoy it is by tram, we had the Vienna Pass and used the hop on and off buses to get around.
+The Votive Church, the City Hall, Europe’s largest theater (Burgtheater), the Austrian Parliament, the Vienna State Opera, to name a few are all in this area.
+Kids will enjoy riding the tram, we had the Vienna Pass and used the hop-on and off buses to get around.
 Our hotel was also located right on the Ringstrasse.

 St Stephen’s Cathedral